markkolich/kolich-httpclient4-closure/README.md

 #### HEAD

 Send a `HEAD` request and expect back an array of HTTP response headers on success.
-Drop any failures on the floor.
+Drop any failures on the floor &mdash; expect a `null` return value in place of success type `S` if anything went wrong.

 ```java
 final HttpResponseEither<Void,Header[]> result =